-Bachelor of Science or B.S., Your Major with a concentration in....(if applicable)

-Harvey Mudd College, Claremont, CA Expected May 20xx

-GPA (if above 3.0 or if requested by an employer).
-Choose the higher of your GPAs-cumulative, major, or upper division.
+Bachelor of Science or B.S., Your Major with a concentration in....(if applicable) Harvey Mudd College, Claremont, CA Expected May 20xx GPA (if above 3.0 or if requested by an employer).
+Choose the higher of your GPAs-cumulative or major.